| |

 So this weekend Dean had a little cabin fever and I needed something to keep him busy and this Valentine’s Candy Bark was just the thing.

-He had so much fun making it and was so proud of himself.
+He had so much fun making this valentine’s day chocolate bark recipe and was so proud of himself.
 He especially loved eating it!

-This is a great project to do with kids because you can set out their favorite candies and sprinkles and just let them go to town!
+This candy bark recipe is a great project to do with kids because you can set out their favorite candies and sprinkles and just let them go to town!
 You can even use smaller pans for the chocolate so each kid gets their own to decorate.

 We used Valentine’s candy corn (found them at Wal-mart in the seasonal aisle), m&ms and sprinkles (Target dollar spot).